 Learn basic money management skills before you enroll in college.
 They will save you a great deal of money and your financial life will be peaceful.

+Gambling is a freshman mistake that must be avoided at all costs.
 Because of my bad spending habits during my freshman year, I was constantly broke.
 I decided to give gambling a try hoping it would save my financial woes.